Webinar

 Free Serverless MQTT Broker

-EMQX Cloud Serverless is the latest MQTT broker offering on the public cloud with all the serverless advantages.
+EMQX Cloud Serverless is the latest MQTT Broker offering on the public cloud with all the serverless advantages.
 You can start the Serverless deployment in seconds with just a few clicks.
 Additionally, users can get 1 million free session minutes every month, sufficient for 23 devices to be online for a whole month, making it perfect for tiny IoT test scenarios.

 If you have not tried serverless deployment yet, please follow the guide in this blog to create one for free.
 Once you have completed the registration process with the online guide, you will get a running instance with the following similar information from the “Overview” in your deployment.
 We will use the connection information and CA certificate later.